-The International Swaps and Derivatives Associations (ISDA) recently published the ISDA IBOR Fallbacks Protocol.
+The International Swaps and Derivatives Associations (ISDA) has published the ISDA IBOR Fallbacks Protocol.
 The ISDA IBOR Fallbacks Protocol is a way for parties to efficiently and electronically amend, with their adhering counterparties, specific master agreements and transaction confirmations by incorporating the new fallbacks (replacement benchmarks).
-In addition, the IBOR Fallbacks Supplement to the 2006 ISDA Definitions has also been published.

 In support of MUFG's comprehensive LIBOR Transition Strategy, MUFG Securities EMEA plc; MUFG Securities (Europe) N.V.; and MUFG Bank,ltd, has adhered to the ISDA IBOR Fallbacks Protocol, and we encourage clients to reach out to their advisers to discuss whether the ISDA IBOR Fallbacks Protocol may be part of an appropriate solution for them.

-By adhering to the protocol, market participants agree that their legacy derivative contracts with other adherents will include the amended floating rate option for the relevant IBOR and will therefore include the fallback.
-The ISDA IBOR Fallbacks Protocol and Definitions takes into account the following:
+By adhering to the ISDA IBOR Fallbacks Protocol, market participants agree that their legacy derivative contracts with other adherents will include the amended floating rate option for the relevant IBOR and will therefore include the fallback.
+The ISDA IBOR Fallbacks Protocol and Supplement 70 to the 2006 ISDA Definitions takes into account the following:

-- facilitate inclusion of the new fallbacks in existing non-cleared IBOR derivatives transactions between counterparties that both adhere to the protocol
+- facilitate inclusion of the new fallbacks in existing non-cleared IBOR derivatives transactions between counterparties that both adhere to the ISDA IBOR Fallbacks Protocol.

-- include fallbacks that would apply upon the permanent discontinuation of LIBOR and other key IBORs and upon a 'non-representative' determination for LIBOR
+- include fallbacks that would apply upon a 'non-representative' determination for LIBOR.

 Fallbacks are not intended to be a primary means of moving from IBORs to RFRs.
-Once the fallbacks are in place, it is recommended that market participants focus on voluntary transition before the cessation of any key IBOR.
+Since opening the adherence window on 23 October 2020, ISDA recommends that market participants focus on voluntary transition before the cessation of any key IBOR.
 Moving away from key IBORs voluntarily by amending or closing out contracts that reference those rates allows counterparties to tailor their strategies to their specific portfolios, and could allow firms to negotiate terms that avoid the adjustment mechanisms for fallbacks.

 What happens next?

-MUFG will monitor the list of adhering parties on the ISDA IBOR Fallbacks Protocol website (to the extent parties choose to adhere) and will commence discussions with clients regarding early transition options available including the ISDA IBOR Fallbacks Protocol, prior to the cessation of any key IBOR; to agree the most appropriate approach, taking into account specific product, transaction, timing and Master Agreement considerations.
+MUFG will monitor the list of adhering parties on the ISDA IBOR Fallbacks Protocol website (to the extent parties choose to adhere).
+Prior to the cessation of any key IBOR, MUFG will commence discussions with clients regarding early transition options available including the ISDA IBOR Fallbacks Protocol, to agree the most appropriate approach, taking into account specific product, transaction, timing and Master Agreement considerations.

 For further information on the ISDA IBOR Fallbacks Protocol: